sharan7898/SDLC-DOC/README.md

 There are different types of software prototypes used in the industry.

-**Throwaway/Rapid Prototyping**
+1.**Throwaway/Rapid Prototyping**

-Throwaway prototyping is also called as rapid or close ended prototyping.
-This type of prototyping uses very little efforts with minimum requirement analysis to build a prototype.
-Once the actual requirements are understood, the prototype is discarded and the actual system is developed with a much clear understanding of user requirements.
+* This type of prototyping uses very little efforts with minimum requirement analysis to build a prototype.

+* Once the actual requirements are understood, the prototype is discarded and the actual system is developed with a much clear understanding of user requirements.

-**Evolutionary Prototyping**
+2.**Evolutionary Prototyping**

-Evolutionary prototyping also called as breadboard prototyping is based on building actual functional prototypes with minimal functionality in the beginning.
-The prototype developed forms the heart of the future prototypes on top of which the entire system is built.
-By using evolutionary prototyping, the well-understood requirements are included in the prototype and the requirements are added as and when they are understood.
+* Evolutionary prototyping also called as breadboard prototyping is based on building actual functional prototypes with minimal functionality in the beginning.

+* The prototype developed forms the heart of the future prototypes on top of which the entire system is built.

+* By using evolutionary prototyping, the well-understood requirements are included in the prototype and the requirements are added as and when they are understood.

-**Incremental Prototyping**
+3.**Incremental Prototyping**

-Incremental prototyping refers to building multiple functional prototypes of the various sub-systems and then integrating all the available prototypes to form a complete system.
+* Incremental prototyping refers to building multiple functional prototypes of the various sub-systems and then integrating all the available prototypes to form a complete system.

-**Extreme Prototyping**
+4.**Extreme Prototyping**

-Extreme prototyping is used in the web development domain.
+* Extreme prototyping is used in the web development domain.
 It consists of three sequential phases.

-First, a basic prototype with all the existing pages is presented in the HTML format.
-Then the data processing is simulated using a prototype services layer.
-Finally, the services are implemented and integrated to the final prototype.
-This process is called Extreme Prototyping used to draw attention to the second phase of the process, where a fully functional UI is developed with very little regard to the actual services.
+* First, a basic prototype with all the existing pages is presented in the HTML format.

+* Then the data processing is simulated using a prototype services layer.

+* Finally, the services are implemented and integrated to the final prototype.

 #### **Pros of Prototype Model**
 <br>